Understanding Chain-of-Thought in LLMs through Information Theory: Operationalising Our Framework

-Having established all the essential components of our framework, we can now provide a concrete description of how to practically identify unidentifiable sub-tasks using information theory.
-As is common in the literature \citep{wang2024mathshepherdverifyreinforcellms, havrilla2024glore}, we assume access to a dataset consisting of prompts and their corresponding final answers, obtained by correctly applying the task $\lambda$.
-This dataset is denoted as $\D_\lambda \coloneqq \{(\statex_0^{i}, y^i)\}_{i=1}^n$.

-Additionally, recall that $\state^M_{j}$ and $\state^M_{j-1}$ represent the model's chain of thought (CoT) reasoning at steps $j$ and $j-1$, respectively.
+With our framework established, we now describe how to detect unidentifiable sub-tasks using information theory.
+Following common practice \citep{wang2024mathshepherdverifyreinforcellms, havrilla2024glore}, we assume access to a dataset of prompts and correct final answers, derived by applying task \( \lambda \), denoted as \( \D_\lambda \coloneqq \{(\statex_0^{i}, y^i)\}_{i=1}^n \).
+Recall that $\state^M_{j}$ and $\state^M_{j-1}$ represent the model's chain of thought (CoT) reasoning at steps $j$ and $j-1$, respectively.
 Consequently, each element in the conditional independence statement in Equation \eqref{eq:conditional_indep} can be derived from the data and/or the model.